sinshu/managed-doom/README.md

 https://github.com/id-Software/DOOM

 - __The Game Engine Black Book: DOOM by Fabien Sanglard__
-If you want to understand the big picture of the rendering process in Doom, buy this one.
+If you want to understand the big picture of the rendering process in Doom, buy this one!
 http://fabiensanglard.net/gebbdoom/

 - __The Unofficial Doom Specs by Matthew S Fell__